 With a product as KMD XForm, that has been developed over the course of several years, during different eras of technological advancements, the maintainability and updatability proved increasingly difficult.
 Also, the product is quite technical, so we needed to create tools that were easy to use for regular office workers without an engineering background.
 In short, we needed to find out how a new generation of the KMD XForm software platform might work and look.

 Over several iterations of wireframes and working prototypes (in HTML/CSS/JS) I explored a large number of possibilities.
 I kept testing – both with users and heuristically – whether the proposed designs were understandable, easy and efficient to use, that is, meeting our design goals.
-Along the way I teamed up with other UX and visual designers to conduct field research and data processing, do stakeholder and client workshops, have concept brainstorming/exploration sessions, create a style guides and much more.
+Along the way I teamed up with other UX and visual designers to conduct field research and data processing, do stakeholder and client workshops, have concept brainstorming/exploration sessions, create style guides and much more.
 During implementation I served as frontend (HTML/CSS) consultant to our remote full-stack developer team.

 A number of advanced prototypes and design and research artifacts that could help inform product management when deciding what avenues to pursue.